The Rose Red City

 There’s an amphitheatre where you can stand on the stage and let your inner thespian out.
 Even if you don’t feel up to a full performance of your favourite speech, it’s worth standing on the stage and just speaking – the acoustic design of the theatre ensures that your voice can be heard with remarkable clarity, even normal speech levels.

-And at the end of a day’s exploration, you are likely to be peckish.
+And at the end of a day’s exploration of the Roman ruins in Jerash, you are likely to be peckish.
 We were.
-Amman has some really excellent restaurants so on our return to the capital we went to Habibah to eat Kanafeh.
+Amman has some really excellent restaurants so on our return to the capital we went to Habibah to eat kanafeh.

 We ate cheese every day on our trip.
 It felt like our arteries had the consistency of Primula by the time we arrived home but it didn’t matter – all the cheese was utterly delicious.
 We tried many varieties including Meskh cheese which was like cheese strings, but not made of nasty chemicals, Imeruli cheese, a mild, tasty and very holey number from the Imereti region which can then be made into Sulguni which is most popular in the Samegrelo Region.
 We visited a family who demonstrated how to make Sulguni and then offered us lots of it with an unexpected feast for lunch.
 Georgian hospitality is simply unsurpassed.